maxdan94/kClist/README.md

+# Info:

+Efficient C code to list k-cliques such as described in: "Listing k-cliques in Sparse Real-World Graphs.
+M. Danisch, O. D. Balalau, M. Sozio.
+WWW2018".

+Arboricity.c is an implementation of the algorithm to list all k-cliques described in: "Arboricity and subgraph listing algorithms.
+Chiba, N., & Nishizeki, T. SIAM Journal on Computing, 14(1), 210-223, 1985".

 # Arboricity.c

 This program iterates over all k-cliques.
 This is an implementation of the 1985 paper of Chiba And Nishizeki "Arboricity and subgraph listing".